wasdett/wasdett-www/2013/cfp.md

 * We invite you to submit either or both of these two different kinds of papers:
    1. __Tool design papers__ - 10 pages, excluding screen shots.
 These present an (academic) tool and discuss how the tool was built.
 Next to a clear positioning to _related research_, and _related tools_, the paper should address issues such as the _requirements_, the _rationale_ for the important design decisions, and _lessons learned_ from the experience of implementing the chosen design.
    1. __Position papers__ - 5 pages, all inclusive.
-These state a position or vision on issues
-  related to tool building.
+These state a position or vision, or discuss any issue related to tool building.
 Importantly, such a paper should serve as a foundation for interesting discussions at the workshop.
 The papers are judged by normal academic standards in terms of motivation, clarity and related work.

 * _Requirements_:
-   * Submissions should be formatted according in Elsevier's SCP style.
+   * Submissions should be formatted according to Elsevier's SCP style.
    * the authors of the accepted papers are required to participate in the workshop by presenting their paper and taking part in the discussions.
-Notes of the discussions are published online after the workshop.
+Notes of the discussions may be published online after the workshop.

-* _Publication_: all accepted papers are included in the hand-out proceedings at the workshop.
-The _tool design papers_ are further eligable for submission to the [EST special issue](http://www.win.tue.nl/~mvdbrand/SCP-EST/) in [Science of Computer Programming](http://www.journals.elsevier.com/science-of-computer-programming/)
+* _Publication_: all accepted papers will be included in the hand-out proceedings at the workshop.
+The _tool design papers_, or an improved version thereof, are further eligable for submission an [EST special issue](http://www.win.tue.nl/~mvdbrand/SCP-EST/) in [Science of Computer Programming](http://www.journals.elsevier.com/science-of-computer-programming/)

 Please submit your papers via Easychair at <https://www.easychair.org/conferences/?conf=wasdett2013>